Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Cheap paint sprayers sold at home improvement stores don't always have an enclosed motor and cannot be used safely with solvent-based coatings, such as oil-based primer and paint, shellac, or lacquer.
 A spark from the motor can ignite a flammable coating and cause an explosion.
 Since cabinet painting often involves the use of solvent-based primer this is an important consideration.
 The sprayers I use have sealed motors and can be used with any coating without worry.

 Out of the four sprayers I own, it is the best paint sprayer for cabinets and the easiest one to clean.
-The sprayer is equipped with a one-and-a-half gallon hopper that holds your paint on top instead of using a siphon tube underneath like other models.
-Paint flows from the hopper directly into the small pump and into the spray hose in very little time.
+The sprayer is equipped with a one-and-a-half gallon hopper that holds your paint instead of a siphon tube underneath like other models.
+Paint flows from the hopper directly into the small pump and into the spray hose quickly.
 I rarely get clogs with this sprayer, and the hopper is easy to wipe down and clean.
 I haven't had to replace the pump in my Finish Pro yet, but it is designed to allow easy on-the-job replacement without having to take apart the sprayer or take it in for service.

 Using the correct spray tip is really important when spraying cabinets.
 Spraying with an oversized tip wastes material and produces excessive over-spray.
 You're also more likely to get paint runs when spraying vertically.
 The spray tips I use exclusively for most of my spray work are the green Graco FFLP tips from the RAC-X series, which can only be used with their blue tip guard.